 Our water quality monitoring programs in MD use citizen scientist volunteers to collect water quality samples in the mainstem Anacostia as well as in the at-risk tributaries in the watershed from May to September each year.

 Our monitoring started in 2020 with funding from the National Fish and Wildlife Foundation (NFWF) covering 7 sites across MD and DC.
-In 2022 we are expanding to 8 sites in Maryland.
-Five sites are located in Montgomery County and monitoring is funded by the Chesapeake Bay Trust and the Montgomery County Water Protection program, with the other 3 sites being self-funded by us at Anacostia Riverkeeper.
+In 2023 we expanded to 10 sites in Maryland.
+Five sites are located in Montgomery County and monitoring is funded by the Chesapeake Bay Trust and the Montgomery County Water Protection program, with the other 5 sites located in Prince Georges County and funded by the Chesapeake Bay Trust.
 To help us in Montgomery County we’ve teamed up with Friends of Sligo Creek and Neighbors of Northwest Branch to help us train our volunteers, spread the word, and help our volunteers collect samples.
+In Prince George’s County we’ve built a partnership with Friends of Quincy Run, Friends of Lower Beaverdam Creek, Sustainable Hyattsville, and the Stream Team at Joe’s Movement Emporium.

 We post water quality results for six parameters: bacteria, dissolved oxygen (DO), turbidity, pH, water temperature, and air temperature biweekly in order to provide up-to-date water quality information for residents and visitors to the Anacostia watershed during the recreational season (May to September).
 We aim to get water quality information into the hands of the people who need it most: YOU!